sethstone/commandbox-cicd-templates/templates/aws-fargate/README.md

  ***2022-03-18 Update***

- Due to changes in [Docker Hub's pull policy](https://docs.docker.com/docker-hub/download-rate-limit/) it's no longer reliable to pull the official commandbox image anonymously from AWS CodeBuild due to enforced rate limits.
-I've created an imperfect solution that attempts to mirror the image into a privately managed ECR repo.
+ Due to changes in [Docker Hub's pull policy](https://docs.docker.com/docker-hub/download-rate-limit/) it's no longer reliable to pull the official commandbox image anonymously from AWS CodeBuild due to enforced rate limits.  ~~I've created an imperfect solution that attempts to mirror the image into a privately managed ECR repo.
 This will work somewhat because the first "anonymous pull" from Docker Hub in a newly created CodeBuild environment will often succeed and then proceed to work very sparingly afterwards.
-If at least one pull succeeds the image will be mirrored into ECR and subsequent builds can used that cached image.
+If at least one pull succeeds the image will be mirrored into ECR and subsequent builds can use that cached image.
 There's lots of reasons this is not ideal, so I don't plan on pushing this version to ForgeBox.
-I'm working on an alternative solution that allows you to login with your Docker credentials during the build by storing your credentials in AWS Parameter Store.
+I'm working on an alternative solution that allows you to login with your Docker credentials during the build by storing your credentials in AWS Parameter Store.~~

+***2022-03-19 Update***

+I've now implemented a Docker login solution to handle the rate-limiting problem described above.
+This approach is much cleaner and doesn't have any of the drawbacks as the ECR mirroring solution.
+The only downside is that I now must prompt the user for Docker credentials when running the deployment script and store those credentials in AWS System Manager Parameter Store.